The British Colossus

 operational in June 1943 but had several

-technical problems.
-Meanwhile, a team lead by the
+Meanwhile, a team led by the

 brilliant engineer Tommy Flowers, assisted by Max